Taliesin West: Management

 The complex is managed by the Frank Lloyd Wright Foundation, which was established in 1940 to preserve Wright's legacy.
 The foundation has been designated as a 501(c)(3) nonprofit organization since 1983.
 Taliesin Associated Architects was part of the Frank Lloyd Wright Foundation until 1985, while the Frank Lloyd Wright School of Architecture was spun off from the foundation in 2017.
 The foundation holds a trademark on the Taliesin West name.

 The foundation provides tours of Taliesin West, which vary in duration and scope.
 There are "insights tours" that traverse the key rooms, in addition to more elaborate tours that provide more details about the buildings.
 In contrast to typical attractions, visitors are allowed to touch the objects inside.
 There have also been tours of the apprentices' desert shelters, hosted by architectural students.
 The foundation provides a virtual tour as well.
-In addition, Taliesin West has been used for public events such as day camps, movie nights, and happy hours, and lectures are hosted at Taliesin West.
+In addition, Taliesin West has been used for public events such as day camps, movie nights, and happy hours, and events such as workshops and lectures are hosted there.
+An artist-in-residence program was established at the complex in 2025; artists are selected to design site-specific work for the program.

 Taliesin West formerly hosted the Frank Lloyd Wright Foundation's archives, which were inaccessible to the general public and were very difficult for researchers to access.
 In 1985, the Wright Foundation and the J. Paul Getty Trust began duplicating about 21,000 documents to make them available to scholars in Los Angeles.
 The archive was primarily kept in a closet, and the Wright Foundation hired an archive expert in 2010 to determine how to open the rest of the collection to the public.
 The archives were moved to the Museum of Modern Art and Columbia University in New York City in 2012.
 At the time, the archive included 23,000 drawings, 44,000 photographs, and 300,000 pieces of mail and other correspondence.
 Columbia's Avery Architectural and Fine Arts Library took over management of the photos and drawings, while the Museum of Modern Art began managing the 3D architectural models; the Wright Foundation retains the archive's intellectual property rights.

 The Wright School of Architecture also operated at the complex until 2020, when the school moved to the nearby Cosanti studio.
 From October to May of each year, students at the School of Architecture stayed at Taliesin West, while for the rest of the year, they worked out of the original Taliesin in Wisconsin.
 The school also operated other programs at Taliesin West, such as day camps for children.
 Since 2022, the foundation has operated the Taliesin Institute, which hosts classes at Taliesin West and the original Taliesin.